-The eminent domain attorneys at Sever Storey are actively investigating inverse condemnation cases involving natural gas storage throughout the State of Indiana.
+The eminent domain attorneys at Sever Walker Padgitt are actively investigating inverse condemnation cases involving natural gas storage throughout the State of Indiana.
 Landowners in certain parts of Indiana have significant natural gas storage rights.
 In some instances this storage right is currently being used by natural gas storage operators without compensation to the landowner.
 Federal and state law allows landowners the right to bring an inverse condemnation action against these gas storage operators.
 If successful the landowner can be reimbursed for all attorney fees, costs and may receive substantial compensation.

 Natural Gas Basics: